← Back to FXPathway Provider Review

 For larger transfers — particularly for property purchases — it's worth registering and getting a quote before you need to complete, so you understand the rate and timing options in advance.
 See our guide on transferring money to Spain for a property purchase →

-Is TorFX legitimate?
+Is TorFX safe and legitimate?

 Frequently asked questions